I’ve sewn an Edwardian white muslin and lace blouse for challenge 8 ‘Heirlooms & Heritage’ of the Historical Sew Monthly.

 Total cost: 66$ / 59€

-This lace blouse will later be part of an Edwardian lingerie dress which I’m sewing at the moment.
-It’ll have a mint green artificial silk corset cover and petticoat underneath – the same fabric which I used for my 1920s afternoon dress.
-I’ve already finished the corset cover, and another white cotton petticoat as the mint green petticoat didn’t drape well with just two petticoats underneath.
-The mint green petticoat is partly finished, but still without the hem, dust ruffle, and flounce attached.
+The lace blouse will later be part of an Edwardian lingerie dress which I’m sewing at the moment.
+The Edwardian lingerie dress will be worn over a mint green artificial silk corset cover and petticoat underneath – it’s the same fabric which I used for my 1920s afternoon dress.
+I’ve already finished the corset cover, and another white cotton petticoat because the mint green petticoat didn’t drape well with just two petticoats underneath.
+The mint green petticoat is partly finished but still without the hem, dust ruffle and flounce.
 And I haven’t started the muslin and lace skirt yet.